milos-p-lab/VB6-on-Windows-11/docs/blog.md

 - The **original installer fails** or freezes on modern Windows.
 - The IDE loads, but **fails to render** certain controls like `Toolbar`, `StatusBar`, or `ImageList`.
-- The infamous `MSCOMCTL.OCX` is either missing or fails to register properly.
+- The infamous `mscomctl.ocx` is either missing or fails to register properly.
 - **Double Agent** (used as a modern MS Agent replacement) must be manually registered.
 - Running old `.exe` files compiled in VB6 often fails without **runtime dependencies**.
 - Antivirus software occasionally flags **self-extracting archives** (SFX) as false positives.